apility/form-builder/README.md

 #### QOL tips
 * As long as you don't override the constructor of the BaseField class, all the matrix content will be put on this object automatically.
-If you have a"question" field in your matrix block in Netflex, then you will have access to it using `$this->question`
+In other words; If you have a "question" field in your matrix block in Netflex, then you will have access to it using `$this->question`
-* If your render method returns a Laravel view object (for example using the `view()` function) then the errors for the form will be hoisted to the default viewBag so you dont have to manually get the correct view bag when resolving errors for a particular field.
-* If your render method returns a Laravel view object, then you will also get only error messages related to your current field from the variable `$fieldErrors`

 ```injectablephp
 <?php